xplosionmind/old.tommi.space/_posts/2019-06-16-Maturandi.md

 Poi, se vorremo cambiare qualcosa, avremo tempo, poi, con calma, più avanti…

-We are defined by our actions, not our words
+> We are defined by our actions, not our words

-<div style="text-align: right">~ Ben, Captain Fantastic</div>
+~ Ben, Captain Fantastic
+{:.right}